lirantal/cypress-social-logins/README.md

 through the page properly.

 Once the task has completed it will return the list of cookies from the new page.
-Most likely that these cookies need to be set for the rest of the sessions in the test flow, hence the example code showing the case for `Cypress.Cookies.defaults`.
+Most likely these cookies need to be set for the rest of the sessions in the test flow, hence the example code showing the case for `Cypress.Cookies.defaults`.